superfly/docs/reference/configuration.html.md

 ## The `processes` section

 <div class="callout">The `processes` feature is in [preview](https://community.fly.io/t/preview-multi-process-apps-get-your-workers-here/2316).
-Let us know in the <a href="https://community.fly.io" style="text-decoration: underline;">Fly community forum</a> if you run into issues when deploying.
+Let us know in the <a href="https://community.fly.io" style="text-decoration: underline;">Fly.io community forum</a> if you run into issues when deploying.

 Known issues:
 * Running multiple processes in this way is not compatible with autoscaling.